Electrical wiring in North America: Electrical codes and standards

+United States

-The National Electrical Code (NEC) specifies minimum acceptable wiring methods and materials for many states and municipalities in the U.S. It is sponsored by the National Fire Protection Association (NFPA) and has been periodically revised since 1897.
+The United States National Electrical Code (NEC) specifies minimum acceptable wiring methods and materials for many states and municipalities.
+It is sponsored by the National Fire Protection Association (NFPA) and has been periodically revised since 1897.
 Local jurisdictions usually adopt the NEC or another published code and then distribute documents describing how local codes vary from the published codes.
 Governments cannot distribute the NEC itself for copyright reasons, though parts that have been adopted into law are not subject to copyright.

 The purpose of the NEC is to protect persons and property from hazards arising from the use of electricity.
-The NEC is not any jurisdiction's electrical code per se; rather, it is an influential work of standards that local legislators (e.g., city council members, state legislators, etc. as appropriate) tend to use as a guide when enacting local electrical codes.
+The NEC is not any jurisdiction's electrical code per se; rather, it is an influential work of standards that local legislators (city council members, state legislators, etc. as appropriate) tend to use as a guide when enacting local electrical codes.
 The NFPA states that excerpts quoted from the National Electrical Code must have a disclaimer indicating that the excerpt is not the complete and authoritative position of the NFPA and that the original NEC document must be consulted as the definitive reference.

-New construction, additions or major modifications must follow the relevant code for that jurisdiction, which is not necessarily the latest version of the NEC.
+New construction, additions or major modifications of or to a building must follow the relevant code for the relevant jurisdiction, which is not necessarily the latest version of the NEC.
 Regulations in each jurisdiction will indicate when a change to an existing installation is so great that it must then be rebuilt to comply with the current electrical code.
 Generally existing installations are not required to be changed to meet new codes.

 Other code requirements vary by jurisdiction in the United States.
-In many areas, a homeowner, for example, can perform household wiring for a building which the owner occupies; this may even be complete wiring of a home.
-A few cities have more restrictive rules and require electrical installations to be done by licensed electricians.
-The work will be inspected by a designated authority at several stages before permission is obtained to energize the wiring from the local electric utility; the inspector may be an employee of the state or city, or an employee of an electrical supply utility.
+In many areas, a homeowner, for example, can perform household wiring for a building which the owner occupies.
+A few cities have more restrictive rules and require electrical installation work to be done by licensed electricians.
+The work will be inspected by a designated authority at several stages before permission is obtained to energize the wiring from the local electric utility.
+The inspector may be an employee of the state or city, or an employee of an electrical supply utility.

+Canada

-For electrical wiring in Canada, the Canadian Electrical Code is a very similar standard published in Canada by the Canadian Standards Association since 1927.
+For electrical wiring in Canada, the Canadian Electrical Code is a very similar standard to that of the United States, published by the Canadian Standards Association since 1927.
+While developed independently from the NFPA code, is similar in scope and intent to the US NEC, with only minor variations in technical requirement details.
+Harmonization of the CEC and NEC codes is intended to facilitate free trade between the two countries.

+Mexico

+Electrical wiring standards in Mexico follow that of the United States' NEC.